 Another option is to schedule a PCR test at your local clinic.
 PCR tests provide more reliable results, so you’ll only need one test to find out if you’re negative or positive for COVID-19.

 If you’re negative for COVID-19, home treatments for the flu might be all you need.
-But if you’re positive for COVID-19, you’ll want to take extra steps to self-isolate when treating COVID-19 at home – and be on the lookout for more serious symptoms.
+And if you’re positive for COVID-19, you should be able to treat COVID-19 at home – but be on the lookout for more serious symptoms.

 Call one of our care lines for advice